anildash/anildash-dot-com/src/posts/2012/2012-06-04-racist_culture_is_a_factory_defect.md

 slug: racist_culture_is_a_factory_defect
 date_published: 2012-06-04T19:00:47.000Z
 date_updated: 2012-06-04T19:00:47.000Z
+tags: [culture]
 ---

 One of the great struggles in trying to challenge racist aspects of culture is that we’ve moved from overt, obvious, overbearing racist practices to things that are much more nuanced, and which are often the result of bad habits or ignorance from otherwise well-intentioned people.

 This complexity makes it more difficult to fight these instances of racism because we lose a lot of time, and endure a lot of time-consuming explanations, just to get people on the same page in talking about solving the problem.
-Obviously, this has been on my mind since writing about [Popchips’ unfortunate ad campaign](/2012/05/02/fixing-popchips) a month ago; Despite writing in bold that “I think the people behind this Popchips ad are not racist” at the top of my post, many of the responses came from people who could not distinguish between a company or individual carrying out a racist act and the fundamental identity of “being” a racist.
+Obviously, this has been on my mind since writing about [Popchips’ unfortunate ad campaign](/2012/05/02/fixing_popchips/) a month ago; Despite writing in bold that “I think the people behind this Popchips ad are not racist” at the top of my post, many of the responses came from people who could not distinguish between a company or individual carrying out a racist act and the fundamental identity of “being” a racist.
 Very, very few people identify as racist, but nearly all of us are guilty of racism at one point or another.

 In ruminating on this point a bit, I stumbled upon what I think is the clearest way to express this idea for me: **Racist culture is a factory defect.** In the case of me criticizing a potato chip company for making a racist ad, it’s easy to understand this metaphor: